wkumari/draft-perkins-intarea-multicast-ieee802/README.md

    o  Requesting STA may specify traffic characteristics for DMS traffic o  DMS was defined in IEEE Std 802.11v-2011

    DMS is not currently implemented in products.

-Perkins, et al.         Expires January 29, 2017                [Page 7]

-Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016

-5.5.
+DMS does require changes to both AP and STA implementation.

+5.6.
 GroupCast with Retries (GCR)

    GCR (defined in [dot11aa]) provides greater reliability by using either unsolicited retries or a block acknowledgement mechanism.
 GCR